 - Along with the baby comes a whole host of new items to the home, small and large, such as the cot and pram and others smaller such as toys.
 Often these toys have flashing lights and make strange noises.

-- Babies smell different to adults – the prominent smells are of milk and dirty nappies!
+- Babies smell different from adults – the prominent smells are of milk and dirty nappies!

 - Babies require a lot of their parents’ time and, as a result, the care-taking routine for the cat(s) can often be disrupted and certainly, in the early stages of parenthood, there is less time to devote to the cat(s).